watson-developer-cloud/botkit-middleware/README.md

 ### Message filtering

 When middleware is registered, the receive function is triggered on _every_ message.
-If you would like to make your bot to only respond to _direct messages_ using Conversation, you can achieve this in 2 ways:
+If you would like to make your bot to only respond to _direct messages_ using Assistant, you can achieve this in 2 ways:

 #### Using interpret function instead of registering middleware